Zhou Yongkang: Leading Sichuan

 In 2000, Zhou became Party Secretary of Sichuan, the province's top political office.
 Sichuan was China's second most populous province at the time.
-Prior to Zhou, most of Sichuan's provincial leaders originated from the province.
-Zhou, an outsider, brought change to the province's political landscape.
-He spearheaded economic modernization policies and in particular focused on agricultural modernization.
+Before Zhou, most of Sichuan's provincial leaders originated from the province.
+Zhou, an outsider, changed the province's political landscape.
+He spearheaded economic modernization policies, focusing on agriculture.
 Sichuan was known to be a province highly dependent on agriculture, and its government operated at a slower pace compared to those of China's coastal regions.
 Zhou was known for his quick and efficient decision-making, significantly altering the traditionally lax culture of the province's civil service.

 During Zhou's tenure in Sichuan, the province's GDP grew at an average rate of 9.5% a year.
-One of his major achievements was securing investment from large multinationals such as Intel.
+One of his major achievements was securing investments from large multinationals such as Intel.
 The company opened a new computer chip factory near Chengdu shortly after Zhou left his post in Sichuan.
 He also focused on improving tourism resources, significantly revamping the Mount Emei scenic region to attract more visitors.
-Zhou also improved public safety in the province, for example enacting policies that aimed to reduce accidents in the province's water lanes.
+Zhou also improved public safety in the province, for example, by enacting policies that aimed to reduce accidents in the province's water lanes.
 On October 20, 2000, in the spirit of attracting investment for economic development, Zhou hosted visiting Chinese and international dignitaries and businesspeople at the China Western Forum held in Chengdu.

-While in Sichuan, he gained a reputation for dealing firmly with any signs of dissent – coming down hard on Tibetan groups and Falun Gong.
+While in Sichuan, he gained a reputation for dealing firmly with any signs of dissent, coming down hard on Tibetan groups and Falun Gong.

 Although Zhou left Sichuan to take up national leadership positions in Beijing in 2002, he cultivated a strong power base of patronage.
-The elite provincial political circles were stacked with Zhou allies, the most notable being deputy provincial party committee Secretary Li Chongxi, Chengdu party boss Li Chuncheng, and chief administrator Guo Yongxiang.
-Indeed, Zhou's network of patronage in Sichuan remained a highly influential force in provincial politics until the anti-corruption campaign since the end of 2012, which saw all of Zhou's proteges fall from grace.
+The elite provincial political circles were stacked with Zhou's allies, the most notable being deputy provincial party committee Secretary Li Chongxi, Chengdu party boss Li Chuncheng, and chief administrator Guo Yongxiang.
+Indeed, Zhou's network of patronage in Sichuan remained a highly influential force in provincial politics until the anti-corruption campaign at the end of 2012, which saw all of Zhou's proteges fall from grace.